brett8883/DJI_Super-Patcher/readme.md

 - Added Phantom 4 Advanced support

 - Fixed some GUI bugs (will no longer ask if you want jkson if its not avilible for your aircraft)

+- Fixed an issue where adb.exe would remain running in the backgroud.
+This has been patched remotely to all copies of v1.7

 -------------------------------------------------------------------------------------------------------------------------